Edbbioeco/how_to_make_tables_from_lineare_models_in_R/README.md

     ## Residual standard error: 1.44 on 106 degrees of freedom
     ## Multiple R-squared:  0.2751, Adjusted R-squared:  0.2614
     ## F-statistic: 20.12 on 2 and 106 DF,  p-value: 3.927e-08

+Notice only temperature predictor affect amphibian SVL, but not to precipitation predictor.
+We want to show those results.

 # Statistics table